mjordan/islandora_workbench/README.md

 006,002,1,image2828.jpg,Front of postcard 2,The second postcard's front,29,
 007,002,2,image777.jpg,Back of postcard 2,The second postcard's back,29,
 ```
+The CSV file has rows for two postcards (rows with `id`s "001" and "002") plus a back and front for each (the remaining four rows).
+The `parent_id` value for items with `id` values "003" and "004" is the same as the `id` value for item "001", which will tell Workbench to make both of those items children of item "001"; the `parent_id` value for items with `id` values "006" and "007" is the same as the `id` value for item "002", which will tell Workbench to make both of those items children of the item "002".
+We can't use node IDs in the `field_member_of` for the child pages because the parent nodes haven't been created yet.

 The empty cells make this CSV difficult to read.
 Here is the same data in a spreadsheet: